 Kineseology taping is one of the relatively new conservative methods of treatment for scar tissue including post-surgical scars.
 It is believed to reduce inflammation and increase lymphatic flow.
-It also facilitates better remodelling by reducing mechanical tension acting on the scar.
+The use of kinesio tape also facilitates better remodeling by reducing mechanical tension acting on the scar.
 It makes use of a special kind of tape to stretch a scar tissue after it has been deemed safe by a medical practitioner.
 In surgeries, full healing of incision and soft tissue may take place between 4 to 6 weeks.

 Not all doctors are experienced or familiar with this method of scar management.
 It is therefore important to get a good physical therapist or medical practitioner to teach you how to do it yourself.